You’ve probably written thousands of times a sentence that contained too many words, which bloated the subject, and was difficult to read, right?

 As you write and revise, do your best to make sure that your sentences aren't too short or choppy.

-That’s why we created TextCortex Extension - One browser extension to bring AI writing into every textbox you need.
+That’s why we created TextCortex Chrome Extension - a browser extension to bring AI writing into every textbox you need.

 Everyday writing is cumbersome and finding the right words can be hard.
-Remember the mail you send out today which took just too long to formulate again?
+Remember the mail you sent out today which took just too long to formulate again?

 The narrative was missing the right words?